dotmaster/NodeBase/README.md

 - DONE eventually export log functions also statically
 - feel free to extend NodeBase in whatever way you want.
 E.g. a database logger, config reader and writer, etc.
 - DONE eventually add an option for a static objects lookup function (danger of memory leak though - SOLVED WITH A CAPPED COLLECTION HASH)
+- make a stack extraction function (what should that do???)

 ## Credits